A Background in Intelligence.

 As a child, I wanted to be Nancy Drew, or even better – a spy!
 Technically speaking, I never became either, but for much of my career, I worked in intelligence and analysis.
 In the early 1990s, I worked as a CIA analyst covering the Soviet Union.
 I researched and wrote a variety of analytical pieces, including several items for the “President’s Daily Brief” (back when presidents paid attention to these sorts of things).
 I also earned a commendation for the work I did during the failed 1991 Soviet coup.

 After graduate school, I worked as a Professional Staff Member for the House Permanent Select Committee on Intelligence (HPSCI).
 As a HPSCI staff member, I investigated allegations that the Clinton administration allowed Iran to funnel weapons to Bosnian Muslims.
 At the request of senior congressional leaders, I wrote several reports on the Intelligence Community’s capability to collect and analyze information on threats to U.S. national security.
 I also wrote a study on the intelligence requirements process and assisted in the structure and development of the Committee’s program, “IC21: The Intelligence Community in the 21st Century.”

 Since my time on the Hill, I’ve worked as a government contractor and freelance researcher, analyzing issues such as terrorism and weapons of mass destruction.
 Most recently, I was named a 2015 National Review Institute Washington Fellow.
 In my spare time, I write fiction.
-I’ve completed the first two novels in my espionage thriller trilogy, and have signed film options for all three novels with Chesapeake Films.
+I’ve completed the first two novels in my espionage thriller trilogy, and am working on the third.